-Emergency curfews are usually temporary orders that are put in place -- by federal, state, or local government -- in response to a particular crisis, like a natural disaster or ongoing civil disturbance.
+Emergency curfews are usually temporary orders.
+These are put in place by federal, state, or local government in response to a particular crisis, like a natural disaster or ongoing civil disturbance.
 Emergency curfew laws can be placed on minors and adults alike.

 Legal Challenges to Juvenile Curfew Laws

-Curfew ordnances have been around for well over a century.
-Curfews were first used to curb the actions of young people in Omaha in 1880.
-They have been in effect for decades in many municipalities, including Chicago, Philadelphia, Los Angeles, St. Louis and San Francisco.
-Despite their popularity with local governments, existing studies One little evidence to support the notion that curfews are effective at reducing crime.
-Challenges have been mounted to some curfew laws on the basis that they violate juveniles' First Amendment rights to free speech and association
+Despite their popularity with local governments, existing studies show little evidence to support the notion that curfews are effective at reducing crime.
+Challenges have been mounted to some curfew laws on the basis that they violate juveniles' First Amendment rights to free speech and association.

 Hiring a Criminal Defense Attorney